-You may name a beneficiary to receive the value of your contract if you die.
+You may designate a beneficiary for your contract.

 You may ask that your contract be a registered plan.
-Some of the available registration plan types are RRSP, RRIF and TFSA.
+Some of the available registration types are RRSP, RRIF and TFSA.
 The choice you make will have tax implications.
 Tax rules will apply to the contract while you are alive and on your death.
 Speak to your insurance advisor to learn more.